Dynamic Orthogonal Matching Pursuit for Sparse Data Reconstruction: Reconstruction error bounds

-Similar to Corollary 4.3, the results (omitted here) for EDOMP can be stated in terms of the highest order of RIP.
-It is also worth mentioning that a further improvement of the reconstruction capability of EDOMP might be achieved, in theory, via the optimal $k$-thresholding technique introduced recently in \cite{Z20, ZL21}.
-Such an investigation, however, goes beyond the scope of this paper.

-The main results established in this section provide the estimation for the distance between the significant components of the target data and the solution generated by the proposed algorithms.
-The results claim that the reconstruction quality becomes better and better as the iteration proceeds provided that $ |S^{(p)}| \leq (c-2)k,$ where $ k$ is the sparsity level of the target data and $ ck $ is the order of the RIC of the measurement matrix.
+The main result established in this section provides an estimation for the distance between the significant components of the target data and the solution generated by the DOMP algorithm.
+The result claims that the reconstruction quality becomes better and better as the iteration proceeds provided that $ |S^{(p)}| \leq (c-2)k,$ where $ k$ is the sparsity level of the target data and $ ck $ is the order of the RIC of the measurement matrix.
 In this process, the algorithm gradually identifies the correct support of the sparse data and the iterate $x^{(p)}$ gets closer and closer to the significant components of the target data.
-When $ m,n $ are particularly large with $ n \gg m$ and the highest order RIC of $ A$ satisfies that $ t^{\max} \gg 2k $, the proposed algorithms can perform enough iterations to guarantee that the reconstruction error becomes so small that the finite convergence of the algorithms can be achieved, as discussed in the next subsection.
+When $ m,n $ are particularly large with $ n \gg m$ and the highest order RIC of $ A$ is much larger than $ 2k, $ the proposed algorithms can perform enough iterations to guarantee that the reconstruction error becomes so small that the finite convergence of the algorithms can be achieved, as discussed in the next subsection.